-The prelude starts with an eight measures phrase based on a simple harmonic progression:
+The prelude begins with an eight-measure phrase based on a simple harmonic progression:

-The first four measures of the phrase have an ascending melodic motion while the last four measures have a descending one.
-A twice repeated ascending second motive (G-A) is transported an ascending third in the fourth measure.
-In measure 5, the motive transforms into a descending second:
+The first four measures of the phrase have an ascending melodic motion, and the last four have a descending one.
+An ascending second motive (G-A) is repeated twice and then transported an ascending third in the fourth measure.
+In measure five, the motive transforms into a descending second:

-The melodic motive appears as an inner voice transformed by augmentation:
+The melodic motive appears as an inner voice that has been transformed through augmentation:

-The use of a 2/8 meter with triplets makes it somewhat challenging to read:
+Using a 2/8 meter with triplets makes reading somewhat challenging:

 Robert Ståhlbrand, piano.
 Courtesy of Piano Society

-We find up to 4 voices in this dense musical texture:
+We can distinguish up to four voices in this dense musical texture:

-The first four measures of the second phrase are identical to those of the first one, but on measure 13, the ascending movement continue and the chromatism increases:
+The first four measures of the second phrase are identical to the first, but in measure 13, the ascending movement continues and the chromaticism increases:

 Robert Ståhlbrand, piano.
 Courtesy of Piano Society

-The ascending motion and chromatism continues in the third phrase:
+The ascending motion and chromaticism continue in the third phrase:

 Robert Ståhlbrand, piano.
 Courtesy of Piano Society

-Narcis Bonet suggests transcribing this prelude using a 6/16 time signature changing to 5/16 in some measures following the Stretto indication.
-Here we show measures 17 to 24 of his transcription:
+Narcis Bonet suggests transcribing this prelude with a 6/16 time signature and changing to a 5/16 time signature for some measures following the stretto indication.
+Below, we present measures 17 to 24 of his transcription:

 Transcription by Narcis Bonet